 - Olde Town Conyers Pavilion.
-Experience ice skating in Conyers, Ga.
+Experience ice skating in Conyers, Ga. at Ice Days.
 This is an indoor/outdoor rink for the family in a botanical setting.

 - Augusta on Ice.
+Note: Augusta on Ice won’t take place in 2020 due to COVID-19.
+The following information is from 2019’s season.
 This new rink is part of a whole winter village on the Augusta Common.
 In addition to the holiday ice rink, there is an ice slide, train ride, family friendly concerts, live music, dancing, s’mores, hot chocolate and lots of merry-making fun.

 - Reynolds Plantation.
-If you happen to be staying with Reynolds Plantation this year – and holy cannoli, do they have some great holiday packages and events – then you an experience ice skating and a life-size gingerbread house.
+Note: No information about ice skating at Reynolds Plantation has been released for 2020.
+The following information is from 2019.
+If you happen to be staying with Reynolds Plantation this year – and holy cannoli, do they have some great holiday packages and events – then you can experience ice skating and a life-size gingerbread house.
 WOW!

 - Jekyll Island Ice Skating Village.
-The ice skating village at Jekyll Island is right off the beach
+Note: No information about ice skating at Jekyll has been released for 2020.
+The following informaiton is from 2019.
+The ice skating village at Jekyll Island is right off the beach.

-As we visits the ice rinks below, we’ll update this post with a review.
+As we visit the ice rinks below, we’ll update this post with a review.
 In the meantime, if you’ve been and have some insight to share, please let us know.

 - Ice Rink at Sugar Hill.
 5039 West Broad Street, Sugar Hill | 770-945-6716